Rates of medical complexity for children and youth in Canada — Infographic

 Copyright 2020 Canadian Institute for Health Information

-If you have a disability and would like CIHI information in a different format, visit our Accessibility page.
+If you would like CIHI information in a different format, visit our Accessibility page.